12 Best Dumbbell Oblique Exercises for a Stronger Core

 3. Lower your body into a push-up by bending your elbows, keeping them close to your sides.

-4. As you push yourself back up, lift one arm from the floor and raise towards the ceiling whilst twisting your torso to the side.
+4. As you push yourself back up, lift one arm from the floor and raise towards the ceiling while twisting your torso to the side.

-5. Roll onto the sides of your feet and keep your body straight at all times.
+5. Roll onto the sides of your feet and always keep your body straight.

 6. Extend your left arm fully, creating a T shape with your body.